gokulseetharaman/cnn-waste-classification-opencv-pytorch/README.md

 * IBM Deep Learning with PyTorch Course
 * Gyawali, D., Regmi, A., Shakya, A., Gautam, A., and Shrestha, S., 2020.
 Comparative analysis of multiple deep CNN models for waste classification. arXiv preprint arXiv:2004.02168.
 * Kaggle Garbage Classification Dataset

----

-## Author

-**Gokul Seetharaman**
-This project encapsulates my journey in mastering deep learning, blending theoretical insights with practical application to tackle waste classification.
-Explore the repository, try the model, and feel free to contribute!